TheTechMokey/fed-40-gnome-fbis/README.md

 ```
 ### Follow prompts
 Y Y Y Y Y...
 If it asks you for a specific version of a package, choose the newest.. or not..
-IDC it's your choice, it's your computer afterall.
+IDC it's your choice, it's your computer after all.
 ### Reboot
 ```bash
 sudo reboot